cole-trapnell-lab/ATAC-Pipeline-Dev/README.md

 module load pysam/0.8.3
 module load julia/latest
 module load coreutils/8.24
-path/to/mergeall.py -B [list of split.q10.sort.bams] -O [Path to output folder] -P [Prefix you want on output files] -C [path to file with each of the valid barcodes allowed in the experiment] --keep_intermediates
+python path/to/mergeall.py -B [list of split.q10.sort.bams] -O [Path to output folder] -P [Prefix you want on output files] -C [path to file with each of the valid barcodes allowed in the experiment] --keep_intermediates
 ~~~~

 To execute, run `qsub mergecall.sh`